Hairline-Keeper/EDAflow_lc3/flow/README.md

 ### Adding a New Platform
-At this time, we recommend looking at the [Nangate45](platforms/nangate45) as an example of how to set up a new platform for OpenROAD-flow.
+At this time, we recommend looking at the [Nangate45](platforms/nangate45) as an example of how to set up a new platform for EDAflow_lc3-OpenRoadFlow.

 ## Implement the Design
 Run `make` to perform Verilog to GDS.
 The final output will be located at